Emailing a prospect for the first time can be a little scary.

 Everyone likes to be complimented, but generic compliments aren't that compelling.
 If you've seen your prospect speak at an event, bring it up and stand out from the crowd.

 While every prospect is going to respond differently to your email, certain phrases increase the chances that your message will hit home and elicit a response.
 Instead of worrying about messing the email up, try focusing on making it great.
-These phrases can help.
+These phrases (and these power words) can help.